VIP access to limited wines, special releases, celebrated winery events & more. Learn more about our A-List Wine Club today! >>

 Our Story

-A veteran winemaker with a résumé full of award-winning Napa Valley wines, Andrus sharpened his craft at sister winery Pine Ridge Vineyards.
-He founded that label in 1978, going on to specialize in vineyard-designate wines, tied tightly and evocatively to the sites they pulled from.
+A pioneering winemaker with a résumé of acclaimed Napa Valley wines, Andrus honed his craft at sister winery Pine Ridge Vineyards, which he founded in 1978.
+There, he championed vineyard-designate wines, each a vivid expression of place, precision, and purpose.

 Map of Oregon - Willamette Valley AVA